amani-joseph/Moringa-Project-1/README.md

-# Moringa-Project-1 Yomolo E-commerce website
+# Moringa-Project-1 Yolomy E-commerce website

 # Project Decription
-This is an iterative and responsive e-commerce website called Yomolo
+This is an iteractive and responsive e-commerce website called Yolomy
 # OBJECTIVES
 This is a school project with the objective of demonstrating the following
 1. proficiency with Git and Github version control system.